 All clubs wishing to sponsor tournaments must follow the division's Sanctioning Policy including the 30-day advance notice.

-A Division III Mixed Epee competition will NOT be held on Saturday, April 4, at DCFC's Forest Glen Fencing Center.
-It has been cancelled.
+The annual Amazon Open Tournament will be held on Saturday, July 31, at DCFC's Forest Glen Fencing Center.

 The Capitol Division Executive Committee is committed to increasing the number of rated referees within the division.

 To support this goal, the Committee has voted to reimburse any Capitol Division member's referee clinic fees and testing fees if they pass the written test and practical exam and successfully earn a referee rating.
 Travel and hotel expenses are not reimbursable, only the fees for the clinic and test.
 Verification of the rating earned and documentation of the testing fees should be sent to the Division Treasurer.